SergeiLevine/Face-Detect/README.md

 <img src="https://cdn-images-1.medium.com/max/1600/1*AbEg31EgkbXSQehuNJBlWg.png" width="555" height="451">

-## FaceDetect - An aplication for face detection and recognition based on computer vision and machine learning.
+## FaceDetect - An aplication for face detection and recognition based on computer vision and deep learning.

 - This application is development as part of 4-th year final project software engineering program at [Azrieli College of Engineering](http://www.jce.ac.il/).